Community Legal Centres working together…

 “The community legal sector has a long and proud history of strong collaboration with each other and across sectors.
 However our inter-CLC collaboration and partnership work has not had the opportunity to be documented, rigorously evaluated and analysed until now.
 This project demonstrates the unique skills of the sector to develop more opportunities for client engagement and advocacy when given the opportunities and resources to do so.”

-Belinda Lo, CEO, Federation of Community Legal Centres
+Belinda Lo, former Management Committee Chair and former acting-CEO, Federation of Community Legal Centres

 WHAT’S IN THIS REPORT?

 This report is the tangible culmination of 20 months of widespread consultation, reflection, service model design, in situ testing and evaluation of the synergies to be gained when Generalist and Specialist CLCs work together.
 Within the following pages you will find:

 - Recommendations about how to continue to develop this important work;